EmmanuelAriasA/Algoritmo_QR/README.md

 This program uses the QR algorithm to factorize a square matrix mxm.

-The program will have the:
+The program will have the inputs:

   1. Matrix size
   2. Elements of the array